Money Matters Made Simple for Moms:

 (4) Research potential lenders

-Explore various lending options, such as traditional banks, credit unions, alternative lenders, and SBA loans.
+For example, traditional banks, credit unions, alternative lenders, and SBA loans.

 Compare interest rates, terms, and eligibility criteria to find lenders catering to your LLC’s needs.